fr13nd-x/Cyberdash/README.md

 This command starts the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ### About the Project
 The CVE Data Visualization React Project is the author's first React project.
-It serves as a tool to visualize and help users understand 500 records of Common Vulnerabilities and Exposures (CVE) data from a JSON file.
+It serves as a tool to visualize and help users understand 500 records of Common Vulnerabilities and Exposures (CVE) data from a JSON file. (downloaded from cve.org)

 ### Available Scripts
 In the project directory, you can run the following scripts: